SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 | **BARREN** | No visible water system | none* |
 | **BODY** | Minecraft placed water here (ocean or lake) | none* |

-Every region has exactly one region type.
+Every region has exactly one region cellType.
 Region types with "none*" as default have no terrain modification behavior—they're for categorization only.

 ### Relationship Between Scales